wipup/ides/README.md

 Also, change the page title by editing text inside the <title> tag to *IDES Project Idea Database* to let users know that they are accessing the right application.

-# 5. How to enable HTTPS on GlassFish 5.0
-write later